artisan-digital-asia/deployer/README.md

 ### Preparing the executable deployer

-Compiles the `deployer.go`,
+Compile the `deployer.go`,

 ```
-env GOOS=linux GOARCH=amd64 go build deployer.go && tar czf deployer.tgz deployer
+make build
 ```

-Copy the `deployer.tgz` and `scripts/init.sh` to Google Drive then make it as a public viewable.
+Copy the `deployer.tgz` and `scripts/init.sh` to Google Drive then make it a public viewable link.

 ### Setting up the host VM